One of the main benefits of attending a Rotary Convention is the exceptional speakers from around the world.

 Laura Bush, former First Lady of the United States, is an advocate for literacy, healthcare, and human rights.

-Today, as the Chair of the Woman’s Initiative at the George W. Bush Institute, Mrs. Bush continues her work on global healthcare innovations, empowering women in emerging democracies, education reform, and supporting the men and women who have served in America’s military.
+Today, as the Chair of the Woman’s Initiative at the George W. Bush Institute, Mrs. Bush continues her work on empowering women in emerging democracies, education reform, and supporting the men and women who have served in America’s military.
 Recently, Mrs. Bush authored the foreword to We Are Afghan Women: Voices of Hope (March, 2016).
 The book chronicles powerful stories of courageous women in Afghanistan and the risks they face on their journey to build peaceful communities in their country.

 Born in Midland, Texas to Jenna and Harold Welch, Mrs. Bush holds a degree in education and a master’s degree in library science.
 She taught in public schools in Dallas, Houston, and Austin, and worked as a public school librarian.
 In 1977, she married George W. Bush.